chloelinrq/STAT5030_Numerical_Methods_Group_Project/README.md

 # Part 4: MBS Valuation
 This part implements Mortgage-Backed Security (MBS) valuation using simulated short rate paths from a Hull-White model and CPR projections from a refinancing model.
 It supports single- and multi-coupon pricing with pathwise discounting.

+In terms of

+# Part 5: Testing MBS valuations in different 3 interest rate path models:

+For the MBS computation process, we now have the short rate (future rates), and CPR paths that are used to for the MBS pricing.
+With the designed yield curve, we use Hull model to generate parameters and create simulated short-rate paths.
+And with these converted rows of datasets, we use it to create cpr projectsons with the predefined cpr min and cpr max from previous illustrations.
+Then we design a discrete, path-based approximations of pricing such that future cahslfow follows the equation:

 ---